grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         It is time to offer the inhabitants places to relax and have fun.
 You do a survey, and it turns out that they are fairly open-minded and that they trust you to install new constructions close to the city in order to entertain them.
+        <br /><br />

         However, some ideas are mentioned by a lot.
 A zoo, where animals could live in freedom and security but also be seen by tourists.
 You will certainly have to travel to find the different species to integrate.
+        <br /><br />
-A hostile museum, in order to show the population, the aspect of the creatures which they must fear.
+        A hostile museum, in
+        order to show the population, the aspect of the creatures which they must fear.
 Each species of monster should have a description for visitors.
+        <br /><br />
         A museum, containing various treasures obtained during your adventure, in order to allow the different inhabitants to visually realize what created the new civilization in which they now live in peace.
+        <br /><br />
         You know that you can add other constructions to these ideas, the mayor and the inhabitants will certainly be very happy to go there to amuse themselves.
     </blockquote>